 While there may be mistakes in the tree I have reconstructed from the old records, what matters is the Shattockes who appeared in the 1642 Protestation Return, as well as the Shattockes who appear in the earliest records of colonial America, William Shattuck (1622-1672) of Watertown, Massachusetts and Jon.
 Shaddock the indentured servant who appears in a court record in the Chesapeake Bay colony of Virginia in 1637.
 The latter is most likely the ancestor of Parrishs and Byars in the American south.
 These records tells us what branches of the family had survived by 1642 and went on to produce the subsequent generations of Shattockes, Byars and Parrishes.

-There have been seventy-one descendants who have YDNA tested, with several more in the lab and a dozen or so autosomal relatives.
+There have been over eighty descendants who have YDNA tested, and four dozen or so autosomal relatives.
 This large sample of Shattockes comes from all over the world.
 I have particularly ferreted out and personally financed tests of Shattocks from families that have lived recently in Somerset.
 Some of them still live there.
 So I am pretty sure that we have a pretty good sample of all the branches of the Shattocke family.
 This has given us a very good way of validating the genealogical reconstruction of our ancient family since DNA testing finds the way the family has branched over time.

 Major Shattock Villages in Somerset Early History